vaishakp/nrsimulations/ICTSEccParallel.md

 This page was first created on Feb 20, 2024.

 ## Some notes:
 1. Codes developed in `waveformtools` help in finding and automatically parsing parameters from NR simulation directories, and output a markdown table here.
 The code can be [accessed here](https://gitlab.com/vaishakp/waveformtools/-/tree/sxs_wtools/waveformtools/sxs?ref_type=heads).
+Note: to be possibly moved to gwnrtools.
 2. Codes developed in `waveformtools` can also find and process waveforms.
 They can
   1. extrapolate waveforms using scri / waveformtools
   2. Apply CoM corrections